Introduction to Principles of Agile Project Management

 The shorter the time frame between planning and delivery, the better opportunity to improve the efficiency and effectiveness of the work.
 This will create more opportunities for end-users to record their input and provide the development team with feedback.

-The previous developments were mainly documentation and had a benefit of the doubt of completing the 100 percent requirement.
+The previous developments were mainly documentation and had the benefit of the doubt of completing the 100 percent requirement.
 But the end result portrayed nothing at all.
 So this step was needed where actual changes are done and no documentation for better output.

-Principle 5: Build Projects around Motivated Individuals
+Principle 5: Build Projects Around Motivated Individuals

 Principle 6: Face-to-Face Interaction for Efficient and Effective Communication